sph-mn/sph-sc-lib/readme.md

 * linear probing for collision resolve
 * insert/delete/search should all be o(1)
 * the set size does not automatically grow. a new set has to be created should the specified size later turn out to be insufficient
-* example hash functions that work with integers
+* includes example hash functions that work with integers

 ## dependencies
 * the c standard library (stdlib.h and inttypes.h)